sebastiansulinski/laravel-routes/README.md

 }
 ```

-Inside of the same directory create a new file for each collection of routes - say for the `Blog` module of your Front section you could use:
+Inside the same directory create a new file for each collection of routes - say for the `Blog` module of your Front section you could use:

 ```
-// app/Http/Routes/Collections/Front/News.php
+// app/Http/Routes/Collections/Front/Blog.php

 namespace App\Http\Routes\Collections\Front;